A Complete Guide to Customer Acquisition: How to Get More Customers & Understand CAC

 Here are three examples of this customer acquisition strategy:

 Another example is Podia, a course and marketing platform for creators.
-By targeting bottom-of-the-funnel terms like “Podia vs. Thinkific,” Podia taps into keywords that have lower search volume, but incredibly high intent.
-Each of these competitor comparison guides wins Podia hundreds of purchase-ready visitors.
+By targeting bottom-of-the-funnel keywords like “Podia vs. Thinkific,” Podia focuses on search terms with lower volume but extremely high purchase intent.

-And then there’s Zapier, a workflow automation tool that publishes blog posts targeting high-volume keywords that have nothing to do with Zapier’s product.
-One example is the “best to-do apps” keyword, which sees nearly half a million monthly searches.
+And then there’s Zapier, a workflow automation tool that publishes blog posts targeting high-volume keywords that aren’t directly tied to its core product.

 Source: Zapier